 A second iPLEX meeting held in February 2013 explored new research concerning the surface of Mars, where high-resolution data from orbiting spacecraft have revealed features suggesting the presence of liquid brines at or near the surface.
 Scientists at the “Present-Day Habitability of Mars” meeting discussed implications of the new data for the possible existence of current life on Mars.
 The meeting was broadcast live on the web by the NASA Astrobiology program and featured remote presenters from six different countries.
 Special guest and strong proponent of Mars science, astronaut Buzz Aldrin, was in attendance.

 In June 2013 a third iPLEX meeting was held in the form of a workshop for scientists studying applications of fluid dynamics to geophysics and astrophysics.
 Researchers who attended the “Connecting Theory to Experiments in Fluid Dynamics” workshop experimented in UCLA Professor Jonathan Aurnou’s SPINLab and discussed the big-picture applications of their work. iPLEX workshops and conferences contribute to the institute’s objective of developing and advertising planetary and exoplanetary-themed research at UCLA.

-UCLA faculty and researchers interested in hosting related science workshops or conferences on-campus should contact us.
+To learn about future meetings, please visit the Upcoming Meetings page.
+UCLA faculty and researchers or JPL scientists interested in hosting related science workshops or conferences on the UCLA campus should contact us.